-Check that the HACCP Plan as it is written reflects what happens in the business - is it a plan based on real information?
+Check that the HACCP Plan as it is being written reflects what happens in the business - is it real?

 Check after it has been in action for a while, that the HACCP Plan is still effective and if necessary change it to be more effective.
-Set a target date for the next review, after every completed review.
+Set a target date for the next review as well.